robo9k/worldofpadman-beryllium/release/readme.txt

     :: g_truePing
     Taken from the unlagged code, will do exactly the same.
-    Read their README if you wish to known more.
+    Read their readme if you wish to known more.

-    :: g_friendlyFire
-    Now works with fractions, i.e. "0.5" to cause half the damage to your teammates.

-    :: be_selfDamage
-    Like the modified g_friendlyFire.
-The fraction of damage you will do to yourself.

     :: be_chatFlags